 - Children up to age 3.

-- Children diagnosed as having a somatic developmental disability (if they receive the treatments through the health plan).
+- Children diagnosed as having a Somatic Developmental Disorder (if they receive the treatments through the health plan).

 - Health plan policyholders entitled to income support (an income supplement) (as of 01.08.2005).

 Premature Infants, Babies and Children at Risk for Developmental Disorders

 - Special newborn care units must refer any newborn weighing less than 1500 grams for a developmental examination and assessment at a recognized facility for child development and rehabilitation, and the wait time may not exceed 2 weeks from the date of the request.
 For more information, see: Early Referral of Premature Infants to a Child Development Center.